danielmiessler/fabric/patterns/create_quiz/system.md

 - Extract the learning objectives of the input section.

-- Generate, upmost, three review questions for each learning objective.
+- Generate, at most, three review questions for each learning objective.
 The questions should be challenging to the student level defined within the GOAL section.

 # OUTPUT INSTRUCTIONS